yaniveliash/grammy/README.md

 - 💬 Likes and comments on posts from people interested in nature and photography
 - ⏰ Runs at random times during your set hours
 - 🔒 Supports 2FA with TOTP codes
-- 💾 Remembers your login and device (like a real phone!)
+- 📀 Remembers your login and device (like a real phone!)
 - 🧠 Avoids repeating actions or spamming the same users
 - 🌍 Respects your local timezone and daily limits
-- 🗂 Saves everything in a lightweight local database
+- 🗂️ Saves everything in a lightweight local database
 - 📊 Shows what it did today via a simple report
+- 📢 Sends alerts to Telegram if your bot is blocked by Instagram (optional)
+- 🔇 Supports quiet mode for less verbose logging (optional)

 ---